Director of Trial Presentation & Technology

 Jeff’s trial work focuses on complex high-stakes litigation.
 He is often retained on cases that involve voluminous amounts of evidence, and he has proven again and again his ability to organize and quickly present anything that is thrown his way.
-Some of his notable cases include a copyright infringement trial on behalf of Google in San Francisco, a criminal trial involving the CEO of KB Home in Los Angeles, and a patent infringement trial for Samsung in Marshall, Texas.
+Some of his notable cases include a copyright infringement trial on behalf of Google in San Francisco, an eminent domain case for the East Bay Regional Parks District in Oakland, and a patent infringement trial for Samsung in Marshall, Texas.
 He also works regularly at International Trade Commission hearings in Washington, DC, where his vast experience is utilized effectively in the fast-paced ITC-hearing environment.
 In addition, Jeff has appeared multiple times as the courtroom technology expert for the State Bar of California’s “Champions of the Courtroom” and many other CLE programs.

 Jeff holds a bachelor’s degree in Environmental Analysis and Design from the University of California, Irvine.
 Jeff has a love of travel and all things Hawaiian.
 When not working you’ll find him in his succulent garden or whale watching.
 Aloha!

 “I urge you to please notice when you are happy, and exclaim or murmur or think at some point, ‘If this isn’t nice, I don’t know what is.’”